alexmiller63/careers/resume-baseline-v2.md

 - Developed a Lotus Notes application for a Lynch, Marks & Associates client to track telemarketing phone calls and follow-up activity.

+### Senior Quality Assurance Engineer — Notable Technologies

+**Location and dates to be recovered**

+- Performed software quality assurance for pen-enabled and pen-centric software applications.

+- Developed a bug-tracking database to organize and manage software defects.

+- Advocated for white-box testing methods and greater integration between software development and quality assurance in an environment primarily using over-the-wall black-box testing.

+### Software Quality Assurance — Slate Corporation

+**Location and dates to be recovered**

+- Performed software quality assurance for pen-centric technologies.

+- Tested software applications developed for pen-enabled computing environments.

+### Software Engineer, Quality Assurance — Charting — Lotus Development Corporation

+**Cambridge, MA**

+**Dates to be recovered**

+- Served as one of four QA engineers responsible for the charting subsystem of Lotus 1-2-3 Release 3.

+- Tested the charting subsystem across its functionality, including numerical XY charts and boundary conditions.

+- Designed and developed the XY Star visual test tool to investigate serious failures involving XY data points outside defined chart boundaries.

+- Constructed 14 nested, mathematically generated star plots based on circular geometry, creating a parameterized visual test environment.

+- Enabled systematic scaling, translation, and rotation of the star plots by changing spreadsheet values, with visually predictable results for each transformation.

+- Provided developers with reproducible visual feedback that assisted in identifying and resolving the associated charting defects.

+- Selected by Lotus to travel from Massachusetts to California to demonstrate Lotus 1-2-3 Release 3 to customers, with the XY Star charts serving as a central part of the presentation.

+### Software Design, Development & Testing — Sturdy Software Incorporated

+**Location and dates to be recovered**

+- Collaboratively designed cryptographic algorithms for a working software encryption system.

+- Designed reversible transformation algorithms exhibiting strong avalanche behavior in both forward and inverse operations.

+- Developed a family of systematically related algorithm variants, internally termed “isomers.”

+- Personally wrote and tested every line of code in the working encryption implementation.

+- Developed reduced-scale 7-bit, 6-bit, and 5-bit implementations to validate algorithm behavior and make internal transformations more readily observable.

+- Used reduced-scale implementations to investigate boundary conditions and identify degradation at small parameter sizes.

+- Identified cyclic behavior in a 4-bit test implementation and experimentally demonstrated that a single-bit perturbation could break the cycle.

+- Applied systematic experimental testing to determine practical limits and characterize algorithm behavior.

+- Participated in the conceptual design and planning of the proposed SRT Error Control and SRT Data Compression product families.

+### Web Content Administrator

+**Employer and dates to be recovered**

+- Administered and maintained website content.

+- Managed online information and updates.

+- Worked with web-based publishing and content-management systems.

+### Performer — Pasta Al Dente, *Tony and Maria’s Italian Comedy Wedding*

+**Greater Boston and Cape Cod, MA**

+**Approximately two years — exact dates to be recovered**

+- Performed a recurring scripted role in the interactive comedy production *Tony and Maria’s Italian Comedy Wedding*.

+- Portrayed an Italian priest using an exaggerated Italian accent as part of the character.

+- Performed approximately 12 shows per year, primarily on Cape Cod.

+- Delivered the role to live audiences with strong comedic response.

+### Performer — Renaissance Pleasure Faire

+**Massachusetts — dates to be recovered**

+- Portrayed Dr. Thomas Campion, the English physician, poet, and composer.

+- Remained in character while interacting directly with customers at the Faire.

+- Serenaded customers with Thomas Campion’s original works.